 For the second leg of our Route 66 trip, we drove from Los Angeles to Seattle.
 I’d like to say we drove all 656 miles of Route 1 (Pacific Coast Highway) but that would be very inaccurate so we’ll just say we drove a variety of west coast roads to get to Seattle.

 There were several reasons why we did not drive much, if any(?), of Route 1.
 The primary reason was road closures due to landslides and the secondary reason was time.
-We stayed four nights in California during our trip.
+We stayed for a total of four nights in California during our trip.
 The only other state where we stayed multiple nights was Arizona where we stayed two nights.
 Every other state was a one-and-done state.

 Our Route 66 trip concluded in Los Angeles where we whirled around the city checking tourist attractions off of our list on a beautiful Friday in late June.
 We closed out the evening cheers’ing with a beer.
 We were scheduled to depart in the 6 o’clock hour the following morning so it was another early night for us.